 At the Taxpayers Against Fraud conference, Kelton asked the whistleblower office directors a number of questions about top whistleblower concerns, such as “pretaliation” and the boundaries of anonymity.

 She represents a number of clients in the US and in other countries who have significant SEC and CFTC claims.
-She represented the international whistleblower who received the largest SEC whistleblower award (more than $32 million) and the third largest SEC whistleblower award (more than $3 million).
+She represented the international whistleblower who received one of the largest SEC whistleblower awards ever issued (more than $32 million) and another significant SEC whistleblower award (more than $3 million).